laurenc206/ecommerce_dashboard/README.md

 Currently, the dashboard has no inventory management but I plan on adding this in future versions.
 I also plan on allowing multiple color and sizing options for a product and enabling store user accounts.

-Reach out to me at laurencavdev.com!
+Reach out to me at laurencav.info!

 ## Set up